-Starting with the context, a connection between chapters 12-22, and chapters 10-11 has already been mentioned.
-Chapter 10 represents a new start at the end of the narrative of the heavenly liturgy, which results in the delivery of a new prophecy to the author, who died if the wound on the seventh head had not been cured (Rev 13,3.14), i.e. the wounded head was the seventh and last head of the beast.
+21 The head to which the eighth head corresponds is left as an enigma, although it is reasonable to conclude that it is the seventh, since the entire beast would have died if the wound on the seventh head had not been cured (Rev 13,3.14), i.e. the wounded head was the seventh and last head of the beast.

-$^{^{\}rm 22}$ This is the main assumption of the 'Preterist' approach to interpretation.
+22 This is the main assumption of the 'Preterist' approach to interpretation.